Where to Enjoy Clase Azul Tequilas and Mezcals in Dallas

 Give him the taste of true craftsmanship with Clase Azul Tequila Anejo, an Exquisite Tale of Agave, and the result of a magnificent journey of more than two years in American whiskey casks.
 Crafted for true connoisseurs, Clase Azul Tequila Ultra is only possible through an extended aging period of five years in American whiskey and sherry casks.
 Their most time-intensive creation is adorned with platinum, silver, and 24-karat gold.

-This is the true definition of the exquisiteness of time and is used in the Poncho Villa Margarita at The Mexican in the heart of the Dallas Design District.
+This is the true definition of the exquisiteness of time and is used in the Pancho Villa Margarita at The Mexican in the heart of the Dallas Design District.

 Other Father’s Day Gifting Ideas